Primm Valley Resorts: History

 The Las Vegas Outlet Mall was added as a part of the Primadonna Resort in 1998.

 On March 1, 1999, MGM Grand Inc. acquired Primadonna Resorts in an all-stock transaction that had been announced on November 9, 1998.

 Since the initiation of New York-New York, analysts had speculated that MGM Grand or Primadonna would buy out the other's interest in the project.
 Instead of making such a cash-intensive purchase, however, MGM agreed to buy Primadonna outright for $276 million in stock plus $336 million in assumed debt.
 The merger closed in March 1999, giving MGM ownership of three casinos and two golf courses at the Nevada–California state line, in addition to full control of New York-New York.

 On October 31, 2006, MGM announced plans to sell Primm Valley Resorts to Herbst Gaming for $400 million.
-The proposed sale would not include the Primm Valley Golf Club.
-The sale closed on April 10, 2007.
+The proposed sale would not include the Primm Valley Golf Club, and closed on April 10, 2007, and Herbst Gaming rebranded the casino trio as Terrible's Primm Valley Casino Resorts.

-Whiskey Pete's and Buffalo Bill's closed in 2024 and 2025 respectively, leaving the Primm Valley Resort as the only operational casino in Primm.
+Whiskey Pete's closed in 2024, Buffalo Bill's closed in 2025.

+In June 2026, Fox News reported that members of the Primm family had signed an agreement with Las Vegas-based Terrible’s, to operate its hotel-casino and related properties in Primm.
+Cory Clemetson, grandson of Primm's founder and president of the Primm South Real Estate Company, stated, "We’re pleased we were able to secure such a qualified and like-minded partner for our properties at Primm."
+The return of Primm will coincide with the pending new Southern Nevada Supplemental Airport (SNSA), which was previously known as Ivanpah Valley Airport, which will be located along Interstate 15 (I-15) near Primm.
+New construction is expected to begin in 2029, with regional airport completion as early as 2035, according to reports.

+On July 5, 2026, Primm Valley Casino Resorts’ operations transitioned from Affinity Interactive’s subsidiary, The Primadonna Company, LLC, to the property’s landlord, Terrible’s.
+On July 21, 2026, following the July 5 closings on Primm Valley Casino, along with Buffalo Bill’s Casino and Whiskey Pete’s Casino, Terrible's announced the reopening of Primm Valley Casino on the following day, July 22.